GTK-lab/bash/_episodes/02-variable.md

 This is because bash uses space to determine separate item.

-Therefore, we can quotes to enclose out content and bash would take the contents as a single item.
-We normally use single quote (**'**) and double quote (**"**).
+Therefore, we can quotes to enclose content and bash would take the contents as a single item.
+We normally use single quote (**'**) or double quote (**"**).

 The difference between single quote and double quote is that: single quote will treat every character literally; double quote will alow you to do substitution.

 ~~~
 user@bash: myvar='Hello world'